cscart/docs/en/user_guide/settings/thumbnails.rst

 * **Detailed category image width**—the width of a detailed category image on the category details page.

 * **Detailed category image height**—the height of a detailed category image on the category details page.

+* **Admin panel: product mini-icon thumbnail width**—the width of product thumbnails in the Administration panel, as well as in documents and email notifications.

+* **Admin panel: product mini-icon thumbnail height**—the height of product thumbnails in the Administration panel, as well as in documents and email notifications.